Texas, other GOP-led states sue over program to give immigrant spouses of US citizens legal status

 They must pay a $580 fee to apply and fill out a lengthy application, including an explanation of why they deserve humanitarian parole and a long list of supporting documents proving how long they have been in the country.

-They apply to the Department of Homeland Security, and if approved, have three years to seek permanent residency.
+If approved, applicants have three years to seek permanent residency.
 During that period, they can get work authorization.
 The administration estimates about 500,000 people could be eligible, plus about 50,000 of their children.

 Before this program, it was complicated for people who were in the U.S. illegally to get a green card after marrying an American citizen.
 They can be required to return to their home country — often for years — and they always face the risk they may not be allowed back in.